geovedi/book-notes/2021/fuzz.notes.md

   - Over 21,000 macaques have been relocated to Asola Bhatti Wildlife Sanctuary over 12 years.
   - Food is provided to the monkeys, but plans for planting fruit trees have not been realized.
 - Visit to Sanctuary
-  - The author and journalist Nila visit the sanctuary, gaining access through Gurji.
+  - Mary and journalist Nila visit the sanctuary, gaining access through Gurji.
   - Gurji reveals that the city spends 40,000 rupees daily on macaque food.
   - Gurji used to be a macaque caretaker and discusses the feeding habits and behavior of monkeys.
 - Sterilization Efforts